 As this is a genetic syndrome, there is at present no treatment available.
-These individuals will need to live in a supportive environment and often end up in a specialized home that is equipped to deal with these patients.
+These individuals need to live in a supportive environment and often end up in a special home that has equipment to deal with these patients.

 1. Cerebral Palsy due to Chromosomal Anomalies and Continuous Gene Syndromes: Clinics in Perinatology – Volume 33, Issue 2 (June 2006) – Copyright © 2006 W. B. Saunders Company